Itanagar: History

+The area of present-day Itanagar formed part of the wider medieval frontier zone between the Brahmaputra valley and the eastern Himalayan foothills.
+Historian Nityananda Gogoi included the Itanagar area in his reconstruction of the Chutia kingdom, stating that under some of its rulers the kingdom included parts of the hilly region of present-day Arunachal Pradesh, "inclusive of Itanagar".
+He connected this wider territorial reconstruction with archaeological similarities between sites at Sadiya, Buroi and Naksaparvat, and with fourteenth- and fifteenth-century inscriptions of the Chutia rulers.

+The principal medieval monument of the city is Ita Fort, a brick fort generally dated to the fourteenth or fifteenth century.
+The district administration of the Itanagar Capital Complex states that it was probably constructed by rulers of the Chutia kingdom.

 Demographics

 As of 2011 India census, Itanagar had a population of 59,490.
 Males constituted 53% of the population and females 47%.
 Itanagar has an average literacy rate of 66.95%, lower than the national average of 74.4%: male literacy is 73.69%, and female literacy is 59.57%.
 In Itanagar, 15% of the population is under 6 years of age.

 Religion

 A majority of the tribes are worshipers of nature, with Tani Tribes being descendants of the Forefather Abotani, being followers of Donyi-Polo.
 According to the 2011 census, 40.94% of the population is Hindu, 29.51% Christian, 21.17% Donyi Polo, 4.52% Muslim and 2.88% Buddhist.

 Languages

 According to 2011 census, Nishi was the most spoken language in Itanagar with 17,896 speakers, followed by Bengali at 8,125, Adi at 8,102, Apatani at 4,256, Nepali at 3,721, Hindi at 3,641, Assamese at 3,538 and Bhojpuri at 1,987.